Lautaro-Garcia/counsel-spotify/README.md

 > Isaac Newton

 This package is basically a port of [helm-spotify](https://github.com/krisajenkins/helm-spotify) and [helm-spotify-plus](https://github.com/wandersoncferreira/helm-spotify-plus) with an Ivy interface.
-Many thanks to the authors of those for they amazing work!
+Many thanks to the authors of those for their amazing work!

 ## Dependencies